2 more arrested in Alabama riverfront brawl that drew national attention

 MONTGOMERY, Ala.
 (AP) — Police in Alabama on Wednesday arrested two more boaters on misdemeanor assault charges in connection with a riverside brawl that drew national attention.

-Major Saba Coleman of the Montgomery Police Department said 23-year-old Allen Todd and 25-year-old Zachary Shipman turned themselves in on Wednesday to be arrested.
+Major Saba Coleman of the Montgomery Police Department said the two men turned themselves in on Wednesday to be arrested.
 A total of three men are charged in connection with an attack on a riverboat captain and another dock worker that sparked a riverside brawl in Alabama’s capital city.
 One man turned himself in earlier in the week.

 The melee, where sides broke down along racial lines, began Saturday evening when a moored pontoon boat blocked the Harriott II riverboat from docking in its designated space along the city’s riverfront.